 Metallic backsplashes, made from stainless steel or copper, offer a modern, sleek look and are easy to clean.
 They reflect light, making kitchens appear brighter.

-Incorporating glass tiles can also introduce color and texture.
+Adding glass tiles can also introduce color and texture.
 These options not only create visual interest but also help define the kitchen’s character, making it a noteworthy feature of any remodel.

 Choosing the right flooring can significantly impact both functionality and aesthetic appeal in a kitchen remodel.
 Two popular options are hardwood and vinyl, each bringing unique benefits to the table.
-Additionally, tile patterns and durability play a crucial role in selecting flooring that lasts.
+Additionally, tile patterns and durability play a important role in selecting flooring that lasts.

 Hardwood vs. Vinyl